karans-15/malicious-url-detector/README.md

 ## The Website:
 - Website link: https://maliciousurlchecker.herokuapp.com/
-- The website has been created using Flask and runs currently on localhost.
+- The website has been created using Flask and deployed on heroku
-- To launch the project, obtain necessary keys from owners of this repository/ generate and use new API keys.
-- Run python app.py (Python Version: 3.8)
-- Launch website on http://127.0.0.1:5000/ (default)

 ![screenshot](static/ss1.png)
 ![screenshot](static/ss2.png)